Boston Corbett: Pursuit and death of John Wilkes Booth

 Doherty, Conger, and several soldiers rushed into the burning barn and carried Booth out.
 Assessing his condition, Corbett and others felt a cosmic justice had been served; Booth's entry wound was in the same spot where he'd shot Lincoln.
 The bullet struck Booth in the back of the head behind his left ear and passed through his neck.
 Three of Booth's vertebrae were pierced and his spinal cord was partially severed, leaving him completely paralyzed.
 As Mary Clemmer Ames would later put it, "The balls entered the skull of each at nearly the same spot, but the trifling difference made an immeasurable difference ...
 Mr. Lincoln was unconscious ...
-Booth suffered as exquisite agony as if he had been broken on a wheel."
+Booth suffered an exquisite agony as if he had been broken on a wheel."

 Conger initially thought Booth had shot himself, though Colonel Lafayette C. Baker was certain he had not.
 Corbett stepped forward and admitted he shot Booth before handing his gun over to Doherty.
 During questioning by Doherty, Baker and Conger, Corbett said he had intended to merely wound Booth in the shoulder, but either his aim slipped or Booth moved when Corbett fired.
 Initial statements by Doherty and others made no mention of Corbett having violated any orders, nor did they suggest that he would face disciplinary action for shooting Booth.

 According to later sources, when asked why he had violated orders, Corbett replied, "Providence directed me."
 Author Scott Martelle disputes this, noting "his initial statement, and those by Baker, Conger, and Doherty don't mention Providence ... those details came long after the shooting itself, amid the swirl of rumor and conjecture and considerable lobbying over the reward money."
 Corbett received $1,653.85.
 His 16th NY Cavalry comrades each received $1,000, Conger $15,000, Doherty $5,250, and Baker $3,750, though the initial amounts for the three officers was far greater.